nittendev/LoopiaDynamicDNSClient/README.md

 }

 Acknowledgements

-Following components are being used by core Quartz:
+Following components are being used:

 Scheduling:

 https://github.com/quartznet

 XML-RPC Client:

 https://github.com/Horizon0156/XmlRpc

 License

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License here.

 For API documentation, please refer to Quartz.NET site.